 This article provides guidance and best practices for adapting your apps for the hardware features of Nokia Lumia phones running Windows Phone 8.x, especially focusing on the several hardware sensors that are sometimes not available on low end models.
 Besides providing techniques on how to deal with the missing features and varying hardware characteristics, to make sure that your apps will run smoothly across all the devices of the Windows Phone 8.x portfolio, some UX aspects are also discussed.

 Though focus is on Lumia Windows Phone 8.x device portfolio, a few references are made to Lumia Windows Phone 7 devices as well.

-The Nokia Lumia 520 does not have all of the hardware features found on most Lumia Windows Phone 8 devices, including: front camera, flash for main/back camera, gyroscope, magnetometer (compass), and NFC.
+The Lumia 52x/63x series do not have all of the hardware features found on most Lumia Windows Phone 8.x devices, including: front camera, flash for main/back camera, gyroscope, magnetometer (compass), and NFC.
 As a result, there are some apps which need to replace or drop functionality, and others which cannot function at all.